-Entry into the Champions League has seen further development of El Madrigal, with the pitch being lowered a couple of meters, dressing rooms renovated and new media facilities installed.
+Entry into the Champions League led to further development of El Madrigal, with the pitch being lowered a couple of meters, dressing rooms renovated and new media facilities installed.
 The most striking addition however is at the east end of the stadium.
 Just when you thought that El Madrigal couldn't get any bigger, the club added a covered amphitheatre to the top of the east terrace.
-This elevated stand is where travelling supporters are housed on big European nights and 'Category A' Primera matches.
+This elevated stand is where traveling supporters are housed on big European nights and 'Category A' Primera matches.

 Then in the space of nine months, it all went horribly wrong for Villarreal.
-The club that hadn't finished outside the top ten in the previous eight seasons, endured a wretched season at home and in Europe.
+The club that hadn't finished outside the top ten in the previous eight seasons, endured a wretched 2011-12 season at home and in Europe.
 The injuries to key players played there part, as did the lack of goals, but the nature of their relegation, losing to a late goal from an Atlético Madrid club that still owed Villarreal millions in transfer fees, appeared particularly unjust.
-There are plenty of examples of clubs who have lived the dream then fallen on hard times, but the one feels that the Yellow Submarine are not about to run aground just yet.
+There are plenty of examples of clubs who have lived the dream then fallen on hard times, but the Yellow Submarine was not about to run aground.
+After a slow start to life back in La Segunda, form improved and promotion back to the top tier was secured after a 12 month absence.
 All of which pays testimony to the generosity and dedication of Fernando Roig.
 That and the price of ceramic tiles!

 |The roof comes off the north stand in 1998|